johnaohara/quarkus-iothread-workerpool/README.md

-# Quarkus 1.3.1 - On the difference between the IO thread and a worker thread: a microbenchmark story
+#On the difference between the IO thread and a worker thread: a microbenchmark story

-This repo contains the source code, results and scripts used for the quarkus blog post `On the difference between the IO thread and a worker thread: a microbenchmark story`
+This repository contains the source code, results and scripts used to generate the data used in the Quarkus blog post `On the difference between the IO thread and a worker thread: a microbenchmark story`

 Docker is used to create the environment available to the System Under Test

 We use [wrk2](https://github.com/giltene/wrk2) to drive the load from the client machine to the server running the System Under Test.
-The understand why we ues wrk2, please read http://highscalability.com/blog/2015/10/5/your-load-generator-is-probably-lying-to-you-take-the-red-pi.html
+To understand why we ues wrk2, please read http://highscalability.com/blog/2015/10/5/your-load-generator-is-probably-lying-to-you-take-the-red-pi.html

-Running the benchmark is managed by a qDup script.  qDup is an automation tool that provides a way to coordinate multiple terminal shell connections for queuing performance tests and collecting output files
+Running the benchmark is managed by a [qDup](https://github.com/Hyperfoil/qDup)  script.  qDup is an automation tool that provides a way to coordinate multiple terminal shell connections for queuing performance tests and collecting output files

 Result parsing is provided by a custom jbang script

-Timing of system startup and results graphing is provided by node.js scripts
+Timing of system startup and results graphing is provided by [node.js](https://nodejs.org/en/) scripts

-## Results

 ## Running the benchmark